kordwarshuis/compare-spec-up-t-repos/README.md

 # Compare two Spec-Up-T repositories

+This is a local-machine command line tool.
+People who prepare the comparison of two Spec-Up-T-based glossaries run this tool to see which terms match the two glossaries.
+The reason why people compare could be:
+- inventory of shared understanding, scope, or mental model
+- (partly) replace their definitions with references to the companion glossary Read below how to make a comparison that results in an index.html file with the results of an exact match (no fuzzy search possible yet)

 ## Instructions

 - Go to the URL of the first repository in your browser and browse to the `terms and definitions` directory